navchetan-awasthi/Mini-COVIDNet/README.md

 various figures of merit.

-This repository conatins the notebooksfor all the codes which were run for all the models present.
+This repository conatins the notebooks for all the codes which were run for all the models proposed and compared.